aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 In most cases, the default values are sufficient.
 You will need to specify values for `ec2KeyPair`, `vpcID` and `subnetID`.

-Version and Instance Type, AMI IDs
+Version
-- `version` (Linux only): version and processor architecture (Intel/AMD x86_64 or [Graviton](https://aws.amazon.com/ec2/graviton/) arm64) where applicable.
+- `version` (where applicable): version and processor architecture (Intel/AMD x86_64 or [Graviton](https://aws.amazon.com/ec2/graviton/) arm64).
 Default is latest version and arm64
 - `imageId`: [System Manager Parameter](https://aws.amazon.com/blogs/compute/using-system-manager-parameter-as-an-alias-for-ami-id/) path to AMI ID.
 For [RHEL 8/9](https://access.redhat.com/solutions/15356) and [Rocky Linux 8/9](https://rockylinux.org/cloud-images/), go to indicated web page to retrieve AMI ID for your AWS Region

+EC2
+- `ec2Name`: name of EC2 instance
+- `ec2KeyPair` (Linux only): [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+[Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) if you do not have one
+- `driverType` (Windows Server only): choose between NICE-DCV, NVIDIA GRID, NVIDIA Gaming and AMD GPU driver, or select none not to install any graphics driver.
+Default is `NICE-DCV`
 -  `instanceType`: appropriate [instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html).
 Due to memory demands of running graphical environment, 4 GB or more RAM instance types are recommended.
 If you specify a different instance type, do verify its availablity.
 Refer to [Why am I receiving the error "Your requested instance type is not supported in your requested Availability Zone" when launching an EC2 instance?](https://repost.aws/knowledge-center/ec2-instance-type-not-supported-az-error).
-You can also use AWS CLI, e.g. `aws ec2 describe-instance-type-offerings --output table --location-type availability-zone --region us-east-1 --filter "Name=instance-type,Values=g4ad.xlarge"` checks availablity of g4ad.xlarge instance type in us-east-1 Region.
 Default is `t4g.medium` and `t3.medium` for ARM and x86_64 architecture respectively.
-- `driverType` (Windows Server only): choose between NICE-DCV, NVIDIA GRID, NVIDIA Gaming and AMD GPU driver, or select none not to install any graphics driver.
-Default is `NICE-DCV`

-EC2
-- `ec2Name`: name of EC2 instance
-- `ec2KeyPair`: [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-[Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) if you do not have one
+Networking
 - `vpcID`: [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) with internet connectivity.
 Select [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) if unsure
 - `subnetID`: subnet with internet connectivity.
 Select subnet in default VPC if unsure.
 If you specify a different `instanceType`, ensure that it is available in AZ subnet you select.
 - `displayPublicIP`: set this to `No` if you provision EC2 instance in a subnet that will not receive [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).
 EC2 private IP will be displayed in CloudFormation Outputs section instead.
 Default is `Yes`